pvcraven/2017_web_security/source/final/kyann/index.rst

 One of the new features of ES6 is the ability to use constant variables.
 A constant variable is one that cannot be assigned any new content.
-Instead of using the typical ``var`` to declare the variable, ``const`` is used. ``var`` was the only option available in ES5, which meant that any variable created in the code could be accessed from any other point in the code.
+Instead of using the typical ``var`` to declare the variable, ``const`` is used. ``var`` was the only option available in ES5, which meant that any variable created in the code could be changed at any other point in the code.

 .. code-block:: javascript
+	:Caption: Const Declaration

 	const constant = 5
 	print(constant) // 5

 .. code-block:: javascript
-	:Caption: Error
+	:Caption: Error, the const value can't be changed.

 	constant +=2